 When your loved one is living in a nursing home, you expect them to get the best care they need so they can live with dignity and enjoy their life.
 While it’s difficult to place your loved one in a home, you should be able to trust that it’s for the best and professionals are providing care 24/7.
-However, some nursing homes are not able to provide your loved one with the care they need.
+However, some elder care homes are not able to provide your loved one with the care they need.
 In some cases, your loved one’s health and wellbeing could be put at risk.
 A Fayetteville nursing home abuse lawyer from McMath Woods P.A. can help you get justice for your loved one.

 How Does Nursing Home Abuse Affect Your Loved One?

 Elder abuse can take many forms.
 Sometimes, staff members and other residents are malicious towards a resident.
 In other cases, the resident cannot get the care they need because the nursing home doesn’t have the necessary resources.
 However, neither are acceptable.